Edwards0307/Edwards0307/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I am a Systems Engineer and recently graduated from SoyHenry's bootcam as a Web Full Stack Developer.\
+🎓 &nbsp;I'm a system engineer and graduated recently as a full stack web developer from Soy Henry's bootcamp.\
 🌱 &nbsp;I'm on the right track to learn more about artificial intelligence, system design, and cloud architecture.\
 ✍️ &nbsp;In my free time, I dedicate myself to research and learn new things / side activities.\
 💬 &nbsp;Feel free to contact me for consulting and volunteering, or just for an interesting discussion.\